Is your memory disappearing faster and faster each day? Have you noticed brain fog, that fuzzy can't concentrate feeling?

 Many studies have shown that music can improve IQ and provide stimulation for your brain.
 Practicing music is the best exercise, but listening is excellent, too.

-3. Spend Time Offline
+3. Spend Time Offline for a Clear Head

 Carve out an hour (or more!) and declare it “tech-free hour”.
 Spend this time creating new things like poetry, funny speeches, interesting and zany characters, or just read a book.

-Spend an hour of life Off line each day and relax your brain and let it form deep thoughts and connect to the here and now--the real world: explore nature, write with pen to paper, use your imagination and make up whimsical or visionary characters--Create!
+Spend an hour of life off line each day and relax your brain and let it form deep thoughts and connect to the here and now--the real world: explore nature, write with pen to paper, use your imagination and make up whimsical or visionary characters--create!

 During this time, let your brain relax with some nature exploration or manual writing.
 You may want to try our beautiful letter press Creative Kits- they can help you and your kids enjoy the real world and the deeper connections your mind will create.